 - Re-install the (2) button-head screws that hold the muffler to the engine.
 Use BLUE threadlock on these screws.

 Tighten just snug.
 Button-head screws cannot be tightened like ordinary bolts.
 The threadlock holds them in place.

 - Install the (2) exhaust nuts and springs according to the steps in "A" above.
 If this is done correctly, exhaust system leaks will be almost nil.
 That is, there will always be traces of black gunk around the port but it should not be enough to flow around the engine.

 C. Exhaust port studs

-All studs in the cylinder must be installed with RED (high strength) threadlock and then tightened to the correct torque.
+All studs in the engine should be installed with RED (high strength) threadlock and then tightened to the correct torque.
 The engine can be assembled completely and run immediately.
 That is, there is no "cure" time for threadlock.
 It does its job within minutes.

 I have noticed that Miniplane is now using tempered steel (black) studs which are installed with threadlock.
 These will last much longer and will not break as easily as the commonly used stainless steel studs.
 Always check to be sure these studs are installed properly, regardless.
 NOTE: LOOSE STUDS WILL RUIN WHATEVER THEY ARE SCREWED INTO.